Piyussshh/starboard/HACKING.md

 Code generators are used a lot in the implementation of native Kubernetes resources, and we're using the very same generators here for custom security resources.
-This project follows the patterns of [k8s.io/sample-controller][k8s-sample-controller], which is a blueprint for many controllers built in Kubernetes itself.
+This project follows the patterns of [k8s.io/sample-controller][k8s-sample-controller], which is a blueprint for many controllers built-in Kubernetes itself.

 The code generation starts with: